-Upon request from faculty, correspondence regarding the patient's examination, diagnosis and treatment plan is mailed to the patient, school, and/or referring doctor.
-The administrative assistant will process the request as follows:
+Upon request from faculty, correspondence regarding the patient's examination, diagnosis and treatment plan is mailed to the patient and/or referring doctor.
+Once the faculty notifies the Peds/VT Administrative Assistant that a letter is finalized, process the request as follows:

-- 1. Log into SCCOSoft and click on the "clinic" icon, followed by SCCOWord. - 2.
-Search for the patient by name or ID number. - 3.
-Print the finalized letter and have the staffing doctor sign if no electronic signature is included. - 4.
-Scan the letter into the patient's eDocuments. - 5.
+- 1. Access the letter from the 'Letters' folder on OneDrive. - 2.
+Print the letter and have the faculty sign if no electronic signature is included. - 3.
+Scan the letter into the patient's EHR under 'Doc/Orders' in Compulink. - 4.
 Mail the letter to the addressee and to all copied parties.